1972–73 FC Basel season: Pre-season

-The previous season was the last one as activ footballer for Helmut Benthaus.
+The previous season was the last one as an active footballer for Helmut Benthaus.
 He ended his playing career, but continued with Basel as team manager.
 This was his eighth season as manager.
 There were only small amendments to the squad during the pre-season.
 Roland Paolucci was loaned out to Winterthur and Stefan Reisch left the team and moved on to Kickers Würzburg where he ended his active playing career.
 Basel did not transfer any players and Benthaus relied on young players who came up from the reserve team to help, when needed in the first team.
 Basel played a total of 55 matches during this season.
 26 of these games were in the domestic league championship, seven of these games were in the Swiss Cup, four in the Swiss League Cup, two were in the European Cup, four were in the Cup of the Alps and 12 were friendly matches.
 Of these 12 test games four were won, four were drawn and four were lost.
 Three test matches were played at home in the St. Jakob Stadium and nine were played away.